-5.3.3 ISO 28002: Development of resilience in the supply chain - Requirements with guidance for use
+5.4.4 ISO 28002: Development of resilience in the supply chain

-Aiming to promote resilience at every level of the supply chain, ISO proposes ISO 28002:2011.
+Aiming to promote resilience at every level of the supply chain, ISO proposes ISO 28002:2011 as guidance.
 This standard follows the growing recognition that managing risks requires more than singly focusing on internal processes.
 While many aspects of resilience are not addressed here, important guidance is given to introduce some resilience factors within risk management systems.